gogins/csound-extended/README.md

 The very first time you build csound-extended, go to about line 280 in CMakeLists.txt and do as it says there:
 ```
-# For your first build on your system, set this to "OFF", then rebuild with
+# For your first build on your system, set this to "OFF", build, and install.
+# Then, set this to "ON", rebuild, and reinstall.
+This is a workaround for a
-# it "ON" to handle a bug with how CPack interacts with shlibdeps.
+# bug in how CPack interacts with shlibdeps.
 set(CPACK_DEBIAN_PACKAGE_SHLIBDEPS "ON")
 ```